axiomiety/axiomiety.github.io/llog/cisco_ios.markdown

 The first part relates to the Physical layer, the 2nd to the datalink layer.
 For serial interfaces, the latter being down is usually an issue clocking (keepalive) or framing.
 In the above keepalive is set to 10 seconds.
 This means the router sends a keepalive message to its neighbhour every 10 seconds.
 Both the router and its neighbhours must have the same keepalive value.

 Counters are cleared with `clear counters <interface>`.
 Useful if you just fixed an issue and want a clean slate.

+For layer 3 stats, use `sh ip interface`.
+Includes things like whether an access list has been set.
+Use `sh ip int brief` for a quick overview.

+#### Managing configurations

+NVRAM is non-volatile RAM.
+For a config to survive a powerdown, it needs to be somewhere other than RAM (DRAM).

+    home>en
+    home#copy runn
+    home#copy running-config ?
+      flash:          Copy to flash file
+      ftp:            Copy to current system configuration
+      startup-config  Copy to startup configuration
+      tftp:           Copy to current system configuration
+    home#copy running-config s
+    home#copy running-config startup-config
+    Destination filename [startup-config]?
+    Building configuration...
+    [OK]

+Use `erase startup-config` to remove the startup config (note: cmd has to be typed in full!).
+Use `reload` afterwards.

+#### Misc

+The appliances should have their own versions of `ping` and `traceroute`.
+The former has some funnky options that allow you to set things like the datagram size.

+`telnet` is also included.

+`logging synchronous` stops the console from overriding what you are typing.

+A router will not (usually) allow a telnet user to enter privilege mode *unless* `enable password` or `enable secret` has been set.
+That's sensible!

+All interfaces are shut down on a router by default.